 On termination of service due to death, total disability, or retirement, a participant's account shall be distributed in a lump-sum payment equal to the value of the participant's account balance.
 Upon reaching age 59 1⁄2, participants are permitted to withdraw upon request all or any portion of their account balance.
 On termination of employment, a participant may receive the value of the vested interest in his or her account as a lump-sum distribution.
 Subject to certain restrictions, participants may also withdraw from their account for financial hardships.
 Upon distribution of benefits to a participant, any unvested amounts are forfeited to the Plan and may be used to reduce future Company contributions.
-As of December 31, 2016 and 2015, the balance of forfeited funds was \$61,443 and \$78, respectively, and forfeitures used to reduce Company contributions for 2016 and 2015 were approximately \$0 and \$24,741, respectively.
+As of December 31, 2018 and December 31, 2017, the balance of forfeited funds was \$2 and \$3,751.
+Forfeitures used to reduce Company contributions for 2018 and 2017 were zero and \$60,927, and forfeitures used to pay for administrative expenses for 2018 and 2017 were \$3,878 and \$2,500.
 In-service withdrawals are available in certain limited circumstances, as defined by the Plan.
 Hardship withdrawals are allowed for participants incurring an immediate and heavy financial need, as defined by the Plan.
-Hardship withdrawals are strictly regulated by the Internal Revenue Service (IRS) and a participant must exhaust all available loan options and available distributions prior to requesting a hardship withdrawal.
+Hardship withdrawals are strictly regulated by the Internal Revenue

+Service (IRS) and a participant must exhaust all available loan options and available distributions prior to requesting a hardship withdrawal.